What is French studies?

 Your third year is typically spent in a French-speaking country, which gives you the opportunity to immerse yourself in the French language while gaining a range of experiences and skills which are attractive to future employers.
 You can study at one of the Department’s university partners, take up a work placement as a language assistant in a school, or arrange your own employment.
 Queen Mary students spend their year abroad in France, Belgium and Switzerland, but also travel as far as Québec in Canada and Réunion in the Indian Ocean (see the Year Abroad in French page for more details).
 If you would prefer a shorter degree than the traditional four-year programme with a year abroad, the Department also offers a unique three-year degree that includes a semester at the University of London Institute in Paris.

 To complement their academic development, students of French are also encouraged to put their language skills to use through a vibrant programme of social activities organised by the Department throughout the year, including film events, theatre workshops and cafés philosophiques.
 Queen Mary students can also benefit from the multitude of activities available in French throughout London, such as those organised by the Institut français and the monthly Soirées Pompette cabarets set up by a former student of the Department.

-Staff in the French Department also welcome applications for PhD study in a wide range of topics, from literature to visual culture and linguistics.
+The Department does, however, offer a PhD in French and staff in the French Department welcome applications in a wide range of topics, from literature to visual culture and linguistics.
 Click on Postgraduate study for more information.